andrewshtyka/next-16-page-transitions-zajno/README.md

 **Personal opinion:**
 - OK for simple fade in / fade out page transitions
 - not the best solution for complex transitions
-- hard to configure, hard to fix edge-cases (Safari, of course)
+- hard to configure, hard to fix edge-cases (Safari MacOS)

 ---